Advertisement

 Note on Funding

-The Microsoft Scholarship Program is a financial award — not a fully funded scholarship that covers tuition, living expenses, and airfare in the way that government-funded programs like Fulbright or Humphrey do.
+The Microsoft Scholarship Program is a financial award, not a fully funded scholarship that covers tuition, living expenses, and airfare in the way that government-funded programs like Fulbright or Humphrey do.
 The award of up to $10,000 is a meaningful contribution toward tuition costs and can be combined with other university scholarships, grants, and financial aid.
-The scholarship’s greatest practical value for most recipients is the internship pipeline it provides — a direct, structured pathway into one of the most sought-after employers in the global technology industry.
+The scholarship’s greatest practical value for most recipients is the internship pipeline it provides which is a direct, structured pathway into one of the most sought-after employers in the global technology industry.

 About the Microsoft Scholarship Program

-The Microsoft Scholarship Program is one of the most well-known corporate scholarship initiatives in the technology industry.
-It was created by Microsoft as part of the company’s long-standing commitment to building a more diverse and inclusive global technology workforce.
-Microsoft recognises that certain groups — including women, students with disabilities, students from Black, Hispanic, and other underrepresented communities — continue to be significantly underrepresented in the technology sector, and the scholarship program represents a direct investment in changing that reality.
+Microsoft created this scholarship as part of its commitment to building a more diverse and inclusive global technology workforce.
+Women, students with disabilities, and students from Black, Hispanic, and other underrepresented communities remain significantly underrepresented in tech and this program is a direct investment in changing that.

 What the Scholarship Covers